Programs and Services

 Heather holds a Bachelor's degree from the University of Connecticut School of Family Studies.

 Child fatality reviews focus on the examination of systems and opportunities to improve policies and practices to prevent additional tragedies from occurring.
-Faith represents the OCA on numerous statewide committees and national initiatives focused on prevention of child injury and death.
+Brendan represents the OCA on numerous statewide committees and national initiatives focused on prevention of child injury and death.